Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Introduction

-While an AI paraphrasing tool could offer many paraphrased suggestions, the ultimate responsibility of assessing and selecting these suggestions falls on users (Figure~\ref{fig:intro:main}).
-This introduces a significant challenge for NNESs, as they may not possess the linguistic proficiency to assess and choose these suggestions for their specific contexts accurately.
-NNESs take several approaches in response to these challenges, such as using information aids (e.g., translators or dictionaries) when making decisions~\cite{awkchecker, formative, rewriting}.
-However, existing research has yet to fully explore the specific support needs of NNESs in utilizing AI-generated paraphrases and how to cater to these needs effectively.
+While an AI paraphrasing tool could instantly offer paraphrased suggestions, the ultimate responsibility of assessing and selecting the most context-appropriate falls on users.
+This introduces a significant challenge for NNESs, as they may lack the linguistic proficiency and cultural awareness to evaluate these suggestions accurately~\citep{formative}.
+Prior research has identified several types of information aids, such as suggestion quality scores and example sentences, that can assist in evaluating AI-generated suggestions~\citep{langsmith, awkchecker, liu2000pens, napolitano2009techwriter}.
+It has recommended developing writing tools that integrate such aids to provide comprehensive support~\citep{rewriting}.

-We aim to address this underexplored area of how NNESs use, assess, and select AI-generated paraphrases when provided with informational aids (or ``support features'').
-Specifically, we identify a set of support features NNESs need when paraphrasing with AI, and analyze how NNESs write with an AI paraphrasing tool and the support features.
-To this end, we first conduct a formative study with 15 NNESs and identify NNESs' specific needs when paraphrasing with AI (Section~\ref{section:formative}).
-Following this, we develop an AI paraphrasing tool prototype with five types of support features (AI Score, AI Translation, AI Explanation, Example Sentence, and Frequency) to address the needs (Section~\ref{section:prototype}).
-We use this prototype to conduct user studies with 22 NNESs in the context of email writing (Section~\ref{section:main}) and report their perceptions and usage of the prototype throughout their writing process (Section~\ref{section:findings}).
-Lastly, we discuss design implications for building effective AI paraphrasing tools for NNESs (Section~\ref{section:discussion}).

-Our findings show that NNESs extensively use the paraphrasing functionality as well as the five support features throughout their writing process.
-Furthermore, we find that NNESs paraphrase not only to improve their original sentences but also to compose sentences by first knowingly writing a ``broken'' sentence without worrying too much about spelling and grammar errors (e.g., `I would very thankfull to your kindness) and then paraphrasing to produce a polished version (e.g., `I will be thankful for your kindness.').
-Moreover, NNESs often believe ``these features are better than my judgments.''
-This reliance is more prevalent among NNESs with lower proficiency levels than those with higher levels.

-In addition, many NNESs adopt a two-step process upon receiving multiple paraphrased suggestions: a quick evaluation of suggestions to narrow them down to a few relatively good options, followed by a thorough evaluation of these remaining options.
-NNESs delegate part of this decision-making process to the support features, where different features are preferred in each decision-making step.
-When equipped with all five support features, NNESs report enhanced efficiency, confidence, trust in the decision-making process, and potential for learning, despite their varied perceptions of individual features.
-Lastly, beyond merely replacing an original text with a single suggestion, NNESs invest effort in blending parts of multiple suggestions to improve their original text.

-This paper makes three contributions.
-First, it identifies the unique needs of NNESs when using AI paraphrasing tools and maps them to five concrete support features.
-Second, it offers a rich description of how NNESs use a paraphrasing tool with the support features and what they expect from them.
-Third, it suggests design implications for AI paraphrasing tools specifically tailored to the needs of NNESs.